merciba/I/README.md

 npm install && npm test
 ```

-A demo page will open in oyur browser, containing some real-time examples.
+A demo page will open in your browser, containing some real-time examples.

 ##### TODO